Tuesday 5 January 2021

 Most of Leeds wonderful attractions have now reopened and are excited to welcome you back again.
 Some things may have changed for your safety, such as one-way systems and advance bookings, but the fun you’ll have when you visit hasn’t!

 Lotherton is a charming Edwardian country estate.
 In the house, be transported back through time with their interactive exhibitions.
 Wildlife World is a must for animal lovers, home to hundreds of animals from across the globe.
-Visit during October half term and follow the spooky skeletons trail around the estate and into the haunted house!

 Young people who love farm animals will want to visit Temple Newsam, a great country house surrounded by beautiful parkland which includes a working rare breeds farm.
 Temple Newsam House is a truly impressive Tudor-Jacobean mansion and it is now home to one of the most important collections of decorative arts in Britain.
 Outside, visitors can make friends with a variety of rare breed animals at Herd Farm, wander around the beautiful gardens, enjoy some leisure time or even a round of golf.